Cray-HPE/docs-csm/install/prepare_site_init.md

 ### Configure Max Istio Gateway Pods

-The Istio Gatways have a Horizontal Pod Autoscaler configured to allow Kubernetes to grow and shrink the deployment as needed due to increased load.
-This by default is configured to a max of 6 and a minumum of 3 pods.
-On some smaller systems this leads to Kubernetes attempting to start up more pods than avaliable worker nodes.
+The Istio Gateways have a `Horizontal Pod Autoscaler` configured to allow Kubernetes to grow and shrink the deployment as needed due to increased load.
+This by default is configured to a max of 6 and a minimum of 3 pods.
+On some smaller systems this leads to Kubernetes attempting to start up more pods than available worker nodes.
 This leads to test failures and a pod stuck in the pending state.
-The minumum and maximum should be configured to fit the system.
+The minimum and maximum should be configured to fit the system.

-This step can be skipped if the default of a maximum of 6 pods and a minimum of 3 pods is approprate for the system size.
+This step can be skipped if the default of a maximum of 6 pods and a minimum of 3 pods is appropriate for the system size.

 1. (`pit#`) Set the minimum and maximum replicas wanted